Digital Turbine (NASDAQ:APPS) Releases Q2 2023 Earnings Guidance

 Digital Turbine (NASDAQ:APPS – Get Rating) updated its second quarter 2023 earnings guidance on Tuesday.
-The company provided earnings per share guidance of $0.32-$0.34 for the period, compared to the consensus earnings per share estimate of $0.37.
+The company provided earnings per share (EPS) guidance of $0.32-$0.34 for the period, compared to the consensus estimate of $0.37.
 The company issued revenue guidance of $170.00 million-$180.00 million, compared to the consensus revenue estimate of $195.19 million.

 Digital Turbine Price Performance

-Digital Turbine (NASDAQ:APPS – Get Rating) last issued its earnings results on Monday, August 8th.
-The software maker reported $0.32 earnings per share for the quarter, topping the consensus estimate of $0.31 by $0.01.
-Digital Turbine had a net margin of 3.42% and a return on equity of 29.78%.
-The company had revenue of $188.63 million for the quarter, compared to analyst estimates of $184.68 million.
-Equities analysts forecast that Digital Turbine will post 1.23 earnings per share for the current fiscal year.
+Digital Turbine (NASDAQ:APPS – Get Rating) last announced its earnings results on Monday, August 8th.
+The software maker reported $0.32 earnings per share for the quarter, beating analysts’ consensus estimates of $0.31 by $0.01.
+Digital Turbine had a return on equity of 29.78% and a net margin of 3.42%.
+The company had revenue of $188.63 million during the quarter, compared to analyst estimates of $184.68 million.
+As a group, equities research analysts expect that Digital Turbine will post 1.23 EPS for the current fiscal year.

 Digital Turbine, Inc, through its subsidiaries, operates a mobile growth platform for advertisers, publishers, carriers, and device original equipment manufacturers (OEMs).
 The company operates through three segments: On Device Media, In App Media – AdColony, and In App Media – Fyber.
 Its application media platform delivers mobile applications to various publishers, carriers, OEMs, and devices; and content media platform offers news, weather, sports, and other content, as well as programmatic advertising, and sponsored and editorial content media.